software-tools-books/js4ds/_en/promises.md

 Promises don't really make sense until we start to use them, so let's try counting the number of lines in a set of files that are larger than a specified threshold.
+This is a slightly complex example but we will go through and build it up step-by-step.
 Step 1 is to find the input files:

 ```js